MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/focus.md

 ## Productivity insights

-These insights are based on your recent activity in Office 365.
+These insights are based on your recent activity in Microsoft 365.
 Select **View Suggestions** to get ideas about how you might change or improve your current work patterns, such as booking focus time in your calendar and muting notifications when trying to concentrate.

 ## About the metrics